 Let our experienced professionals discuss your potential needs to make sure your “away from home” property has the right insurance policy in place.
 Whether your property is on the go, in the hands or others, or secured, Hanson & Ryan can make sure it is covered.

 When goods are being shipped to and from insured locations, the property is said to be in transit.
 It doesn’t matter if multiple forms of transportation are used, transit insurance is needed to cover these goods until they arrive at their ultimate destination.
+Once they have been checked and received, the transit coverage ends and the goods are insured at that location’s business property limit.
+Transit insurance coverage is defined by the following two categories.

 New construction of a residential residence or a commercial building needs to be covered under a specialized property form known as a builder’s risk policy.
 The standard homeowner or commercial building policy will not cover a building until a certificate of occupancy (CO) from the town is granted.
+Our agency deals with multiple markets to help the general contractor and the owner develop the right policy for the construction project.